olivergirard/BaconMachine/README.md

 - v is replaced with f
 - x is replaced with k, not ky

-##TODOs
+## TODO
-- Implement a pattern that always places a vowel after a consonant.
-No more of that illegible xjklsnmpsdsd stuff!
+- General cleanup and optimization:
   - Make the yes-or-no option within main() more user-friendly.
   - Make cipher_array and language_array global.
-- General cleanup and optimization.
+  - Create multiple size variables.

 ## General Baconian cipher information
 A copy of the Baconian cipher that will be used in this program can be found [here](https://www.cryptogram.org/downloads/aca.info/ciphers/Baconian.pdf).